DavidPnb/obsidian-notes/70-79 Finas Artes/70 Arte.md

 	- Understanding Comics by Scott McCloud
 	- How to Draw Comics the Marvel Way by Stan Lee
 	- Making Comics by Scott McCloud
+	- Graphic Storytelling and Visual Narrative by Will Eisner
 ___